 Two popular spots to learn include La Jolla Shores and Pacific Beach at Law Street.
 You can also choose Mission Beach, Del Mar, Coronado Beach, or Carlsbad beaches.

-However, several companies offer night tours LED-lit stand up paddle boards that attract marine life to the surface.
+However, several companies offer night tours LED-lit stand-up paddle boards that attract marine life to the surface.
 How cool is that?
-Most of these tours are temporarily paused, but keep this fun thing to do outdoors in San Diego for the future.
+Mission Bay Sports Center is one of them.

 Other popular water sports include kayaking, aqua cycling, boat rentals, sailing, jet skiing, and more.